GuyKle/Lieferando/README.md

 - Tests were split into 2 categories - UI and API (respectively for frontend and backend tests).
 - Tests (with abstract base class) and pageobjects\methods could and should be split into more classes, but this should be done with a bigger picture in mind, not for something as basic as "test ONLY the search field functionality".
 In such case, it is perfectly fine to have 6 short tests in the same class.
 - utils package created to host utilities required for certain tests - e.g. DB connection, multi-language support, token fetching, etc.
-- Foundations for multi-language support can be found under utils in property files, but were not fully implemented due to the effort required in implementing a properties handler.
-Same goes for env properties, but in the case of the exercise there was only 1 env - www.lieferando.de
+- Foundations for multi-language support can be found under utils in property files, but were not implemented as properties due to the effort required in implementing a properties handler.
+Same goes for environment properties, but in the case of the exercise there was only 1 environment - www.lieferando.de

 ## Assumption:
 - API tests are out of scope for this exercise.